 Sean Bieri is an old small-press cohort who continues to draw wonderful and hilarious comics.

 Rachel Bloom consistently makes the funniest music videos this side of The Lonely Island guys.
+Now she’s starring in her own TV show, Crazy Ex-Girlfriend.

 The Cinémasochist celebrates the transcendent experience of watching terrible films as a form of mental self-flagellation and enlightenment.